massCodeIO/documentation/README.md

 # massCode documentaion

-This is the repository in which the massCode documentation is located.
+This is the repository in which the massCode documentation is hosted.

 # Contribution